verrazzano/verrazzano/README.md

 # Verrazzano
 > **NOTE**: This is an early alpha release of Verrazzano.
-It is suitable for investigation and education usage.
+It is suitable for evaluation.
 It is not suitable for production use.

 ## Introduction
 Verrazzano is an end-to-end Enterprise Container Platform for deploying cloud-native and traditional applications in multi-cloud and hybrid environments.
 It is made up of a curated set of open source components – many that you may already use and trust, and some that were written specifically to pull together all of the pieces to make this a cohesive and easy to use platform.